How did I get here?

 Two variations or Giyako ebi Zuri.

-October: One week intensive training with Yukinaga Max, hosted in Copengahen Shibari Dojo.
-On our private classes we trained: katazuri, yokozuri (with transition to embio), ganji garame, nijubishi between other hojo ties, a hishi TK which can be used for suspension and several Yukimura-ryu techniques on newaza and ki-harimasu.
+October: One week intensive training with Yukinaga Max, staying at Copengahen Shibari Dojo.
+On our private classes we trained: katazuri, yokozuri (with transition to embio), ganji garame, nijubishi between other hojo ties, a hishi TK which can be used for suspension and several Yukimura-ryu techniques on newaza and ki-hairimasu.
 On the public classes of the dojo we practiced: hobaku techniques and hands and legs ties from Yukimura-ryu.
 Also shakuhachi and usagi shibari.

 March/April: One month of intense tuition on Osada-Ryu from Osada Steve Sensei in his Tokyo honbu dojo.
 Osada Steve Sensei generously arranged for me to receive tuition also from Yukimura Haruki, Grandmaster Sensei from Tokyo.